mdabir1203/Get_Next_Line_42/README.md

 # Get_Next_Line_42
+## N:B: If you have any suggestions how to optimize and making it more cleaner .
+Please let me know :)

 This project is about programming a function that returns a line read from a file descriptor

 It is a similar function related to original c function called getline() -- >>